-Throwing out your to-do list might sound like a radical idea but, when caring for an infant, simply changing out of your pyjamas is an achievement.
+Tossing out your to-do list might sound like a radical idea but when caring for an infant, simply changing out of your pajamas is an achievement.
 On parental leave, free yourself of any pressure to get things done.

 Then one day, she said something that didn’t resonate: “When I was on parental leave,” she reminisced, “I threw out my to-do list.”

 My sleep-deprived brain couldn’t make sense of what I’d heard.
-This comment just didn’t fit with the focused, organised, on-the-go woman I’d come to know.
+This comment just didn’t fit with the focused, organized, on-the-go working parent I’d come to know.
 Throw out your to-do list?
 I thought.
-How on earth did you stay organised under the tidal wave of household tasks and other responsibilities that hit after a new baby arrives?
+How on earth did you stay organized under the tidal wave of household tasks and other responsibilities that hit after a new baby arrives?

 I mulled over this idea for days.
 Was I doing it all wrong?
 What did she know that I didn’t?
 If I stopped jotting down the multitude of to-dos filling my thoughts, wouldn’t it keep me up at night?

 In the workplace before baby, I was good at getting things done.
-I knew every time management hack, my tasks were prioritised and my day was scheduled to within an inch of its life.
-Over my career, I had invested much time into learning the art of good planning and organisation.
-It brought greater efficiency, higher productivity and less busy for busy’s sake.
-I wore my to-do list like a badge of honour.
-Because I knew no different, I brought this efficient approach to my role as a new mum.
+I knew every time management hack, my tasks were prioritized and my day was scheduled to within an inch of its life.
+Over my career, I had invested much time into learning the art of good planning and organization.
+It brought greater efficiency, higher productivity, and less busyness for busy’s sake.
+I wore my to-do list like a badge of honor.
+Because I knew no different, I brought this efficient approach to my role as a new parent.

 You are new at this